Customer Remittances in Cash Application: Streamlining Your Financial Workflow for Enhanced Efficiency

 What are the most common types of customer remittances?

-Common types include paper checks (often with physical advice), Electronic Funds Transfers (EFT) and ACH payments (with separate electronic advice), wire transfers (minimal advice), and EDI (Electronic Data Interchange) files for structured data.
+Common types include paper checks, Electronic Funds Transfers (EFT), ACH payments, wire transfers, and EDI (Electronic Data Interchange) files.

 How can I encourage customers to provide better remittance data?